 The MSND: Nutrition Education Option (NDNE) focuses on educating and empowering individuals, families, and communities on making healthier food choices.
 Those graduate students admitted into this program will take 3-4 semester of graduate coursework either on Eastern's campus in Charleston, Illinois or online.
 The student has the option of enrolling in the on campus track or the 100% online track.
 This option is designed to provide a graduate degree for RDNs, those who wish to not earn the RDN credential, and international students.
 The Nutrition Education does not include the Dietetic Internship.

-The CCK policy states that the MSND student must successfully complete a thesis and thesis defense or the systematic review as presented in Research Methods in Nutrition and Dietetics (NTR 5600) as determined by this rubric.
+The CCK policy states that the MSND student must successfully complete a thesis and thesis defense or the systematic review as presented in Systematic Reviews in Nutrition and Dietetics (NTR 5610) as determined by this rubric.

-NTR 5159 Adult Weight Management (online FA only)
+NTR 5159 - Behavior Modification for Weight Management

 Elective courses are any courses number 4750 or higher in which you have completed the prerequisites or you get permission of the instructor to take.
 The courses do not have to be all related to nutrition and dietetics.

 You are limited a maximum of 12 semester hours of coursework taken between 4750 and 4999.